JohnYoungSuh/ubuntu_apps-gpu_auto_switch/README.md

 - Detects USB-C power on/off events via udev
 - Runs a script to call `prime-select nvidia` or `prime-select intel`
 - Logs all switches to `/var/log/gpu-switch.log`
-- Easily customizable to your dock’s power-supply name
+- Easily customizable to your power-supply name

 ## Prerequisites